Ryoichi Hirano

-Ryoichi Hirano (平野 亮一, born 1983/84) is a Japanese ballet dancer who is currently a principal dancer with the Royal Ballet in London.
+Ryoichi Hirano (平野 亮一, born 1983/84) is a Japanese ballet dancer who is a principal dancer with the Royal Ballet in London.

 Early life

 Hirano was born in Osaka.
 He had his ballet training at his mother's dance school.
 His brother was a dancer with the National Ballet of Canada.

 Career

 In 2001, after Hirano competed at the Prix de Lausanne, he became an apprentice with The Royal Ballet in London.
 He made his stage debut as a corps dancer in the third act of Cranko's Onegin.
 He joined the company as an Artist in 2002, then became a First Artist in 2007, Soloist in 2008 and First Soloist in 2012.
 In 2016, at age 32, Hirano was promoted to Principal Dancer.
 He and Akane Takada, who was promoted the same year, are the third and fourth Japanese principal dancers in the company, after Tetsuya Kumakawa and Miyako Yoshida.